relessawy/service-balance/README.md

 		MAVEN_MIRROR_URL : url to your maven repo (ie nexus)

-Login in to developer account import the template for this project
+Login in to developer account import the template for this project Change the configmaps/application.properties if needed to set the backend url

 		oc login -u developer
 		oc create configmap --from-file=configmaps/application.properties service-balance-config